fzrnaqlh03/tactlink-assessment/SUBMISSION.md

 Backend tests and the web build passed.
 Login, adding, viewing and deleting tasks were checked on the live website and in Expo Go on a phone.

 The AWS link opens the GraphQL API landing page.
 Use the web app link to see the to-do interface.
 Data is stored in memory and resets when the backend restarts, as permitted by the assessment.

-## Before sending

-- Give the assessor access to the private GitHub repository, or make it public if appropriate.
-- Confirm the README's time estimate reflects the time spent on the project.
-- Keep the AWS backend running until the review is complete.